a guide to

 There is a naturally occurring endocannabinoid system (ECS) functioning in the body at all times.
 The naturally occurring cannabinoid molecules are produced as needed, and bind to pain receptors.
 The body is programed to sense and respond to physical stimuli such as pain.
 When the body is injured, it sends out signals to respond to the injury and the pain.

 Our body’s receptors attach to these cannabinoid cells, preventing them from rapidly breaking down, and producing anti-inflammatory and pain relieving effects.
 This allows the positive benefits of our body’s cannabinoid molecules to last longer.
-If you’re suffering from chronic pain, medical marijuana and CBD products can be an incredibly effective holistic tool to aid longer term management.
+If you’re suffering from chronic pain, medical marijuana and Alternative Medicine products can be an incredibly effective holistic tool to aid longer term management.

 Alternative pain management therapies can be used independently, as well as in conjunction with conventional therapies.
 Chronic pain patients can explore different alternative pain treatments to improve the quality of their lives.